benjamminj/portfolio/src/content/writing/writing-less.md

 ---
-title: I'm learning to be easier on myself, slowly prune thoughts into posts, and write in smaller bursts.
+title: Writing less
-description:
+description: I'm learning to be easier on myself, slowly prune thoughts into posts, and write in smaller bursts.
-date: 2025-04-29
+date: 2025-05-13
 tags:
   - writing
 ---